 Well no, pansexual is a separate sexuality from polysexual.
 It is a nuanced conversation, but one that is well worth having.
 To do this we need to explore the core sexualities that exist under the multisexual umbrella.

 Pan as a prefix means all, so pansexual people can experience attraction to all people, regardless of gender.
 People who define as pansexual often say that they are attracted to the person and their personality, rather than being attracted by their gender.
-So, while a pansexual person may experience attraction to people across multiple genders, their attraction isn’t tied to gender itself.
 Pansexuality is a helpful label for people to use when they don’t want to strictly define their sexuality in gendered terms.

 Where pansexuality is open-ended, some polysexual people may be attracted to multiple genders whilst not being attracted or open to attraction to all genders.
-For example, some people who identify as polysexual could be attracted to women, non-binary people, agender folks and questioning people – but not cis-men.
+For example, they could be attracted to women, non-binary people, agender folks and questioning people – but not cis-men.

 The easiest way to find the distinction is the prefixes at the start of the terms – poly and pan – which show you the difference; many and all.